mattgreen91/milestone-project-4/README.md

 I did both manual and automated testing for the website.
 - The manual testing can be opened by clicking [here](readme-files/manual_testing.pdf).
 - The automated testing can be opened by clicking [here](readme-files/automated_testing.pdf).
+I also used 'Responsive Viewer' a tool on Chrome, in order to test the pages on different screen sizes, which can be opened by clicking [here](readme-files/screen_sizes.pdf).

 **Bugs Found**